mjdominus/git-util/README.md

 remote` to fast-forward all refs that track branches on `remote`.
 The command will not modify any head except by fast-forwarding.

+`git-files` passes its arguments to `git-log`, extracts only the names of the changed files from the output, and prints each one exactly once on standard output, omitting files that no longer exist in the current working tree.
+(Work in progress; see `NOTES/git-files`.)

 `git-forcepush` is for pushing non-fast-forward updates to branches in repositories that normally forbid that.
 It does it by deleting the old branch first.